Evens: Housing

 The traditional lodgings of the Evens were conical tents which were covered with animal skins.
 In the southern coastal areas, fish skins were used.
 Settled Evens used a type of earth and log dugout.
 Sheds were erected near the dwellings in order to house stocks of frozen fish and meat.
+Their economy was supplemented by winter hunts to obtain wild game.
+Hunters sometimes rode reindeer, and sometimes moved along on wooden skis.